tarun4568/BikeSharing-Linear-Regression-Assignment/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired upgrad and IIIT-B.
+- This project was inspired by upgrad and IIIT-B.

 ## Contact